Search this Site

 Submissions must meet the following criteria:

-- Submissions may not have been published elsewhere or be under review by another journal.
+- Submissions may not have been published elsewhere or be under review by another national journal.

-- Essays should have a maximum of 15 pages (approximately 5000 words), and be submitted in 12-point type, double-spaced, with one-inch margins.
-They should be accompanied by a covering letter and a title page with the word count (or page count), return address, and e-mail address.
+- Essays should have a maximum of 15 pages (approximately 5000 words), and be submitted in 12-point type, double-spaced, paginated, with one-inch margins.
+No double sided pages.
+They should be accompanied by a cover letter and a title page with the word count (or page count) and author information.
 Papers exceeding the page count noted will be returned to the author.
+All citations must be referenced.
 References should not exceed 20 unique items (see below).

-- Poems or photograph/poetry combinations should be in 12-point type, with one-inch margins, with the author's name, address, and e-mail address on the first page.
+- Poems or photograph/poetry combinations should be in 12-point type, with one-inch margins, with the author's contact information on the first page.

 - After peer review, comments on the manuscript will be sent to the author along with an editorial decision.
-Every attempt is made to complete preliminary reviews within six weeks.
+Preliminary reviews will completed in no sooner than eight weeks.

 - The editors of The Pharos will edit all manuscripts that are accepted for publication for style, usage, relevance, felicity, and grace of expression, and may provide appropriate illustrative material.
 Authors should not purchase illustrative material because the editors cannot guarantee that it will be used.